 NPC is always fatal.
 The majority of children with NPC die before age 20 (many die before the age of 10).
 Late onset of symptoms can lead to longer life spans but it is extremely rare for any person with NPC to reach age 40.

-National Institute of Child Health and Human Development at the National Institutes of Health (NIH) (once on the NICHD site, search “niemann-pick” without the quotation marks for links to articles, etc.)
+National Institute of Child Health and Human Development at the National Institutes of Health (NIH) Once on the NICHD site, search Niemann-Pick for links to articles, etc.